|Type of Business:||Multi-Level Marketing Scam|

 |Skill Level Needed:||N/A|

 There are plenty of people out there who have no idea what to look for and many charismatic groups will often work to attract those with big pockets.
-Polaris works those.

-It got dark and strange as I read on, but then again, many of these cult-like mlm’s have these hypnotic hold over certain people.
+It got dark and strange as I read on, but then again, many of these cult-like moms have these hypnotic hold over certain people.

-There is a cloud over Polaris Global of a strange religion I will leave out whose infamous name is one I’d rather not mention, and that’s all I really want to say about that.
+There is a cloud over Polaris Global of a strange religion I will leave out whose infamous name is one I’d rather not mention.

-Polaris Global makes vast sums of money at the top by selling expensive self help events to those willing and able to pay.
+Polaris Global makes vast sums of money at the top by selling expensive self-help events to those willing and able to pay.

 Read everything carefully from the top of the Polaris Global site down through the testimonials and in particular, the disclaimers.

-The only things really glossed over are talk about their new ‘lifestyle’ with Polaris Global.
+The only things really glossed over are talking about their new lifestyle with Polaris Global.

-Their big ticket item is selling $15,000, and up, seminars in different parts of the world with pretty much nothing new to report, just a lot of motivational hype.
+Their big-ticket item is selling $15,000, and up, seminars in different parts of the world with pretty much nothing new to report, just a lot of motivational hype.

-Many who have gone to them lament the loss of tens of thousands on this scam.
+Many who have gone to them lament the loss of 10s of $1000s on this scam.

-Especially since many have complained of poorly planned and run seminars that went for $15k without one speaker that was listed in the itinerary, among other grievances.
+Especially since many have complained of poorly planned and run seminars that went for $15,000 without one speaker that was listed in the itinerary, among other grievances.

-So in essence, you pay a monthly fee to be a member, have to spend on advertising, a website and its maintenance.
+So in essence, you pay a monthly fee to be a member, have to spend on advertising, a website, and its maintenance.

-Most of these involve useless business, self help or other ‘coaching’ programs they may concoct.
+Most of these involve useless business, self-help, or other coaching programs they may concoct.

-There are reports of some members giving Polaris Global and it’s predecessor as much as half a million without ever making a dime back.
+There are reports of some members giving Polaris Global and its predecessor as much as $500,000 without ever making a dime back.

-I may have buried the lead somewhat but you should know that Polaris Global was previously known as a really bad scam called Liberty League International and run by the people running it now.
+I may have buried the lead somewhat but you should know that Polaris Global was previously known as a really bad scam called Liberty League International and run by the people running this now.

-Ok, the joke around there used to be, “what are we called this week?” and became known as the LLI scam.
+Ok, the joke around there used to be, “What are we called this week?” and became known as the LLI scam.